Buying Green Power and Renewable Energy Certificates

 Competitive Renewable Power: In states with competitive electricity markets, research campuses can purchase electricity generated from renewable energy resources from their power provider or through competitive electricity procurements.

 Renewable Energy Certificates: RECs purchases represent one of the easiest ways for a campus to meet its carbon reduction goals.
 No contractual agreements are needed and no physical implementation is required.
 Today there are dozens of REC providers, most of which operate in deregulated national markets.
 Like their green power counterparts, most REC providers certify with Green-e.
-The Green Power Network publishes a list of REC products with their associated premiums.

 Considerations for Buying Green Power on Campus